-How we calculated the safest cities in Massachusetts
+How we calculated the safest cities in Massachusetts for 2019

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in Massachusetts.